 Photochromic light-responsive lenses start at $17.95.
-The cost for standard Rx lenses is $7.95, so the cheapest pair of prescription glasses will run you $13.90, plus tax and shipping.
+The cost for standard prescription lenses is $7.95, so the cheapest pair of prescription glasses will run you about $13.90, plus tax and shipping.

-Accessories are similarly cheap, with clip-on sunglass frames, earrings, and non-slip ear grips available for $4.95 each.
+Accessories are similarly low-cost — with clip-on sunglass frames, earrings, and non-slip ear grips available for $4.95 each.